asiimwe65/CCNA/notes/Ethernet layer.md

 Assign a unique value in the last 6 hexadecimal digits.

 lt is the responsibility of the vendor to ensure that none of its devices be assigned the same MAC address.
 However, it is possible for duplicate MAC addresses to exist because of mistakes made during manufacturing, mistakes made in some virtual machine implementation methods, or modifications made using one of several software tools.
 In any case, it will be necessary to modify the MAC address with a new NIC or make modifications via software.

+Frame Processing
+Sometimes the MAC address is referred to as a burned-in address (BIA) because the address is hard coded into read-only memory (ROM) on the NIC.
+This means that the address is encoded into the ROM chip permanently.

+Note: On modern PC operating systems and NICs, it is possible to change the MAC address in software.
+This is useful when attempting to gain access to a network that filters based on BIA.
+Consequently, filtering or controlling traffic based on the MAC address is no longer as secure.

+When the computer boots up, the NIC copies its MAC address from ROM into RAM.
+When a device is forwarding a message to an Ethernet network, the Ethernet header includes these:

+Source MAC address - This is the MAC address of the source device NIC.
+Destination MAC address - This is the MAC address of the destination device NIC.
+Note: Ethernet NICs will also accept frames if the destination MAC address is a broadcast or a multicast group of which the host is a member.